Dormant black hole candidates from Gaia DR3 summary diagnostics: Discussion

 Luminous stellar companions can create false positives through several mechanisms.
 A giant with a warm companion may be mistaken for a higher-mass giant, since the star will appear bluer at similar luminosity, and overestimating the giant's mass leads to an overestimated companion mass.
 A related source of contamination comes from (post)mass-transfer binaries with stripped giant stars.
 Recently, several proposed BH candidates around evolved stars were revealed to be stripped giants with masses significantly lower than inferred from single-star evolutionary models \citep[$\sim0.4\,$M$_\odot$, e.g. the Unicorn;][]{El-Badry+2022,Jayasinghe+2022}.
 In these systems, the giant undergoes stable mass transfer to a subgiant companion, making the more evolved star the less massive component.
 Although not BH or NS binaries, identifying such systems would provide valuable insights into a rarely observed phase of binary evolution leading up to the formation of helium white dwarf or low-mass subdwarf binaries.

 Contamination from hierarchical triple systems is another major concern \citep{Andrew+2022}.
 In such systems, a short-period inner binary can enhance RV variability, while a distant tertiary induces astrometric motion, jointly mimicking the signal of a single massive companion.
 These configurations can lead to spurious inferences of an intermediate-period binary with a compact object.
 Similar contamination has been identified in earlier searches for dark companions based on high \texttt{ruwe} and RV variability \citep{Andrew+2022}.
-To minimise this, we restricted our analysis to evolved stars, for which short-period inner binaries should not exist because of the large stellar radii.
+To minimise this, we restricted our analysis to evolved stars; while stars low on the RGB may still host short-period inner binaries, the large current or past radii of more evolved giants preclude such systems.
 However, triples with moderately separated components (e.g. 200-day and 2000-day orbits) could still remain in the sample.

-Despite the cleaning steps applied, it is expected that a large fraction of contamination remains, requiring spectroscopic follow-up to identify and eliminate false positives more robustly (see Sect.~\ref{sec:follow-up}).
+Despite the cleaning steps applied, it is expected that a high fraction of contamination remains, requiring spectroscopic follow-up to identify and eliminate false positives more robustly (see Sect.~\ref{sec:follow-up}).